Complaints and Grievances Policy

 Once the incident has been resolved, we ask that it be reported to the Code of Conduct Committee in the same way as all other incidents.

-Enforcement manual
+Enforcement Manual

 The following section details the enforcement manual followed by the Society of Research Software Engineering Code of Conduct Committee.
-It is used when we respond to an issue to make sure we are consistent and fair on every instance.
+It is used when we respond to an issue to make sure we are consistent and fair in every instance.
 Enforcement should be respectful and not include any harassing behaviours.

 The Code of Conduct Committee

 All formal grievances, complaints or reports of code of conduct violations will be managed by the Code of Conduct committee, which is designated by the Society trustees and should be composed of at least three members.
+The current Code of Conduct Committee is formed of the President, Vice President(s), Secretary, Vice Secretary and The Equality, Diversity, Inclusivity and Accessibility Lead.
 The committee members will be rectified or selected on an annual basis by the Society trustees after the AGM has taken place and any newly elected members are confirmed.

 How will the committee respond to formal complaints?